dialogware-com/docs/md/index.md

 + deploy with a click
 + use your app online

-[DIALOGWARE](http://www.dialogware.com/)  is a real time [#text2software](https://www.text2software.com/) platform with own marketplace.
+We provide a platform [#text2software](https://www.text2software.com/) to prepare your first MVP application in a minutes.

 [![DIALOGWARE](http://logo.dialogware.com/dialogware-2lines.png)](http://www.dialogware.com/)

-We provide a platform [#text2software](https://www.text2software.com/) to prepare your first MVP application in a minutes.
 After you answer on our questions with few sentences of your expectation, we will deploy your first MVP version of web/mobile application.
 It's much cheaper and easy way than no-code or low-code solutions.